lisaschumann/lisaschumann/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning to dance Salsa.
-- ⚡ Fun fact: I'm a singer by night.
+- ⚡ Fun fact: I'm also a singer.

 You can find my portfolio over at [lisaschumann.com](https://lisaschumann.com) ✨